beyond-sharepoint/sp-angular-webpack/README.md

 > For the two above operations, you'll need at least edit or designer permisions on a target web.
 > Specifically you'll need the 'Add and Customize Pages' Permission Level.
+> Please ensure the target url and the location that the file was copied to match.

 Once we've got the proxy uploaded we're ready to go.